codesoap/atto/README.md

 $ atto -h
 Usage:
+	atto -v
 	atto n[ew]
 	atto [-a ACCOUNT_INDEX] a[ddress]
 	atto [-a ACCOUNT_INDEX] b[alance]
 	atto [-a ACCOUNT_INDEX] r[epresentative] REPRESENTATIVE
 	atto [-a ACCOUNT_INDEX] [-y] s[end] AMOUNT RECEIVER

+If the -v flag is provided, atto will print its version number.

 The new subcommand generates a new seed, which can later be used with the other subcommands.